olmallet81/XTBZorroPlugin/README.md

 # XTBZorroPlugin
-XTB is a broker offering a large range of tradables instruments\r.
+XTB is a broker offering a large range of tradables instruments.
 For opening a demo account go to: https://www.xtb.com/en/demo-account.

 XTB offers free access to their API.
 The connection is made through sockets.
 Link to API documentation: http://developers.xstore.pro/documentation/#introduction.